fun-with-serverless/building-serverless-using-iac/docs/aws-sam/hello-sam.md

 ## Prepare your machine
+I highly recommend using Cloud9.
+AWS Cloud9 is a cloud-based integrated development environment (IDE) that allows you to write, run, and debug code from any web browser.
+Don't opt for the bare-minimum machine type; a 2-core machine (t2.small) is sufficient.
+If you're using Cloud9, you can execute the script located at `./scripts/update_python_on_cloud9.sh` to prepare your environment.

+If you prefer to use your own environment, please follow these steps:
 1. Install AWS SAM.
 Follow [https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)
 2. Verify it works as expected, run `sam --version` you should be getting something like `> SAM CLI, version 1.96.0`.
 Pay attention that the version might change
 3. Check that you have a working Python environment, run `python --version`.
 In case you are getting an error: